scottyschup/ruby-curriculum/w2d2/inheritance-design.md

 just one `Worker` class and a variable that held the `@wage` of the `Worker`.

-A good guideline to follow is not to introduce a new subclass until (1) you are facing two different subclasses of the base class, and (2) the two subclasses have substantially different behavior.
+A good guideline to follow is not to introduce a new subclass until:

+* You are facing two different subclasses of the base class, AND
+* The two subclasses have substantially different behavior.

 In short, don't use inheritance until it serves a purpose like keeping your code DRY or helping code organization.
-(Remember that the point of DRY is to minimize errors, speed up the debugging process and make your code easier to change or add to in the future.)
+Needlessly complicated inheritance hierarchies are a common mistake of novice programmers.